machal/cssmine-content/content/bootstrap.md

 to know is HTML and you can avoid CSS and Javascript.

 Another and more interesting way to use Bootstrap is to make it the starting point of your custom code.
-I use it this way and I can't speak highly enough of it.
+I use it this way and I can’t speak highly enough of it.

 What Does Bootstrap Offer?